Clayton Tunnel: North portal

 The listed north portal of Clayton Tunnel features a complex and distinctive design, being turreted and castellated.
 In comparison, the south portal of the tunnel is relatively unremarkable and is unlisted.
 It is uncertain as to which individuals were responsible for its design; it has been suggested that the north portal was only designed as the tunnel neared completion.
 Plans were submitted at that time by chief engineer John Rastrick: It has been speculated that Rastrick had designed the northern portal, or that he had done so jointly with his sub-contractor, William Hoof, or that Hoof alone had done so.

 The company's architect at the time was David Mocatta, but author David Cole has declared that there was nothing of substance connecting Mocatta to the endeavour, and noted Mocatta's general distaste for gothic architecture as a further reason against his involvement.

 Large octagonal turrets that stand tall in the cutting are either side of the portal.
 During 1849, these towers were converted for use by the line's signalmen.
-A further feature of the north portal is its attached single-storey cottage, which is perched directly over the line, which has been described as being one of the more unusual and photogenic railway locations on the Brighton Main Line.
+A further feature of the north portal is its attached single-storey cottage, which is perched directly over the line, which has been described as being one of the more unusual and photogenic railway locations in the UK.
 This cottage, which is built in contrasting red brick and sits curiously off-centre, was added in 1849 at a cost of £70.
 It was originally used to house the tunnel's care taker and his family.
 It is presently a private dwelling as well as being a Grade II listed building, having been designated as such on 11 May 1983.